 One of the primary goals of the Pearcey Foundation is to promote the ICT sector to all Australians and in so doing attract the best and brightest to make a career in our industry.
 The future of our nation rests, to a large extent, upon our national science and engineering capability – the Pearcey Foundation is committed to securing our future as a nation by attracting the best and brightest into science and engineering and ICT, in particular.

-The Commonwealth Scientific and Industrial Research Organisation (CSIRO) has generously agreed to support the Pearcey Foundation in these efforts by underwriting the Foundation in its efforts to recognise outstanding individuals drawn from the next generation of young engineers, scientists, and ICT professionals nationally.
-This is being achieved through a program of state based awards presented each year at events supported by like-minded industry organisations including AIIA, the ACS in each state, the ACS Foundation and AiG.
+Early in the Pearcey Foundation's history, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) generously agreed to support the Pearcey Foundation in these efforts by underwriting the Foundation's recognition of outstanding individuals drawn from the next generation of young engineers, scientists, and ICT professionals nationally.
+This leveraged the program of state based awards presented each year at events supported by like-minded industry organisations including AIIA, the ACS in each state, the ACS Foundation and AiG.

-To lift the profile of these awards, the Pearcey Foundation, with the active support of CSIRO through their ICT Centre, will now present this Pearcey National Award on an annual basis.
-The winner of this award will be selected in the following manner: 1.
+In 2011, to lift the profile of these awards, the Pearcey Foundation, with the active support of CSIRO through their ICT Centre, began elevating a selected State Award recipient for national recognition.
+The national award was named after Tony Benson, the 2001 Pearcey Medalist.
+The recipient of this award was selected based on: 1.
 An independent selection committee will be drawn from the state based Pearcey Committees 2.
 The criteria will based upon the criteria already established by each Pearcey State Committee 3.
-The finalists for the National Award will be the winners of the prior year Pearcey State Awards (in the case of 2011, there were 6 winners in 2010 as WA was not able to participate unfortunately)
+The finalists for the National Award will be the winners of the prior year Pearcey State Awards (in the case of 2011, there were 6 state awardees in 2010).